Gips-Schüle & Max Planck Research Group Leader

 Since graduating I have completed an internship working with little penguins (Eudyptula minor) on Philip Island, Australia using accelerometer and GPS biologgers to help determine their movement whilst out at sea.

 Most recently, I have been working at the Kalahari Meerkat Project (KMP), South Africa collecting data on their; co-operative behaviours, group structure and movements, as well as metamorphic measurements.
-I am currently still on site at the KMP assisting with building and deploying custom collars for the meerkats to collect spatial and acoustic data.
+I worked on site at the KMP in July - Sept 2019 assisting with building and deploying custom collars for the meerkats to collect spatial and acoustic data.